soloopooo/HeartRate_Python_OBS/Readme.md

 All Right.

-## How to make your own visuable html:
+## How to make your own visualble html:

 Write your html in `Pyscripts/www`.
 The api is http://127.0.0.1:8919/api/hr_json.